-As part of our normal business operations we do collect various pieces of data.
+As part of our normal business operations, we collect various types of data.

-In the future, we will be rolling out better log segregation to allow a Customer to get easier access to their own logs for diagnostic purposes.
+In the future, we will be rolling out improved log segregation to facilitate Customer access to their own logs for diagnostic purposes.

 Application access logs are immutable to Customers to prevent tampering.
 These logs are secured behind key-based SSH so that only the Customer and our relevant teams have access.

-SSH access logs are securely stored in our infrastructure and not accessible to customers.
-They can be accessed by Platform.sh support personnel as part of an audit if requested.
+SSH access logs are securely stored in our infrastructure and are not accessible to Customers.
+These logs can be accessed by Platform.sh support personnel as part of an audit, if requested.

-Access by customers and Platform.sh support personnel to customer environments is logged.
-However, we only log the connection itself, not what was done during the session, as that would be a violation of customer privacy.
+Access by Customers and Platform.sh support personnel to customer environments is logged.
+However, to protect Customer privacy, we only log the connection itself, not what was done during the session.

-We have identified and mapped all data we collect and share with vendors (such as AWS, Azure, and Orange).
-We know what we capture and where it goes.
-All of our vendors have been vetted for security and GDPR compliance.
-We have enacted contract amendments and Data Processing Agreements (DPAs) where applicable.
+We have identified and mapped all data we collect and share with vendors.
+We know what categories of data are collected and to which geographical destinations such data is transferred.
+All of our vendors have been assessed for security and GDPR compliance.
+We have the relevant Standard Contractual Clauses (SCCs) and Data Processing Agreements (DPAs) in place where applicable.